 The FOMC meets approximately every six weeks to review the state of the economy and to decide the actions to be carried out by the New York Fed.

-The nation is divided into 12 Federal Reserve districts, each having a Federal Reserve bank.
+into 12 Federal Reserve districts, each having a Federal Reserve bank.
 (Some of the larger districts also have branch banks.)
 The Board of Governors of the Federal Reserve System is located in Washington, D.C.